secretfader/secretfader/README.md

 Teaching is a passion, both as a speaker or one-on-one.
 Subjects of interest include reverse engineering, network security, radio transmitter hunting, public safety communications, and graphics rendering.
 I can trace my interest in engineering and education to the Amateur Radio study group I formed with several friends in middle school, which resulted in most of us earning our licenses, myself included.

-Today, I continue that tradition of sharing knowledge by [authoring technical blog entries](https://www.secretfader.com), working to [build communities through events][cogoldrust], and mentoring the next
+Today, I continue that tradition of sharing knowledge by [authoring technical blog entries](https://www.secretfader.com), working to [build communities through events][cogoldrust], and mentoring the next generation of responsible engineers at local makerspaces. 🤝

 ## Offline :sunrise_over_mountains: :biking_man: